oracle-livelabs/em-omc/mysql/accelerate-app-development-with-low-code/b-lab-one-mysql-rest-service/mrs.md

      ```
      ![Insert Records](./images/insert-records.png " ")

-4. You can view records of the table using the following query.
+4. Retrieve all the records from the employee table using the following query.

      ```
      <copy>SELECT * from employee;</copy>
      ```
      ![View Records](./images/view-records.png " ")

-5. Here is the output of the query that got executed.
+5. Here is the output of the query where it lists all the records from employee table.

     ![View Table](./images/view-table.png " ")